FAQs for bookshelf-owners

 What kind of books can I share on my bookshelf?

 All genres — novels, graphic novels, children’s books, thrillers and murder mysteries, non-fiction, artist’s zines, art and crafts etc — in all languages are welcome.
-There will not be enforced curation.
+We don’t pre-censor, nor do we enforce curation.
+You have the freedom to make your shelf your own and share the books you want to share.
 Please come and share you with us.

 Can I sell some of my books or items?